CSUN-SeniorDesign/matabit-blog/content/posts/thomas-week-6.md

 }
 ```

 The image id references the AMI ID that Shahed created with Packer.
-Instance type was set to t2.micro and we attched a security group to limit incoming traffic to our instances.
+Instance type was set to t2.micro and we attached a security group to limit incoming traffic to our instances.
 User data is included to specify our group member rsa keys and the iam instance profile will associate the ec2-get-iam role with our launched instances.

-The following lines of terraform code were used to define how our ASg should work.
+The following lines of terraform code were used to define how our ASG should work.

 ```
 resource "aws_autoscaling_group" "asg" {